 Sandy Cove Pond Trail

 This trail is located in Crooked Tree Park in the community of Sandy Cove.
 The park’s name comes from the trees that have grown up slanted by the fierce wind that comes in off the Atlantic Ocean.
-The trail is roughly 2.5km return although the community is working to extend the trail around Sandy Cove Pond.
-Once completed, this trail will be flat and wide and an enjoyable stroll.
+The trail is roughly 2.5km return around Sandy Cove Pond.
+This trail is flat and wide and an enjoyable stroll.